Manuel Baldemor: Career

+That same year, he held a one-day exhibit titled Philippine Skyland at UNESCO in Paris, featuring works that depicted the life and culture of the Ifugao people.

-He is also known as a sculptor.
-He won his fourth gold prize for sculptor for the Annual Art Association of the Philippines Competition sculpture category in the year 1982.
-His winning piece was "Tribute to the Filipino Farmer" that was shown the in City Gallery at Luneta in 1980, as his tribute to his father, Perfecto S. Baldemor.
-In 1999, he became the representative of the country for the 3rd Inami International Wooden Sculpture Camp in Toyama Prefecture in Japan.
-In the span of his camping, he created the sculpture "Pamilyang Pilipino" with 1m wide and 4m high.
+He is also a sculptor.
+In 1982 he won his fourth gold prize for sculpture at the Annual Art Association of the Philippines Competition with his piece "Tribute to the Filipino Farmer," exhibited at the City Gallery in Luneta in 1980, as a tribute to his father, Perfecto S. Baldemor.
+In 1999, he represented the Philippines at the 3rd Inami International Wooden Sculpture Camp in Toyama Prefecture, Japan, where he produced the monumental "Pamilyang Pilipino," measuring 1m wide by 4m high.

 On October 1–14, 1999, he exhibited his 100th show entitled "A Distinctive Milestone" as a painter and sculptor at the Artists’ Corner in SM Megamall.
 At that time, he was the only artist to exhibit his works a hundred times.

-He is also a writer; he is part of the Writers’ Guild of the Philippines.
-His poems and essays are featured in leading newspapers and magazines in the country.
-He became a columnist for culture in two major newspaper companies.
-In his weekly column entitled "Folio" of Manuel D. Baldemor in Sunday times of the Manila Times newspaper in 1992 to 1994.
+He is also a writer and part of the Writers’ Guild of the Philippines.
+His poems and essays are featured in leading newspapers and magazines.
+He was a columnist for culture in two major newspapers.
+His weekly column entitled "Folio" appeared in the Sunday Times of the Manila Times newspaper in 1992 to 1994.
 He continued his weekly column in the "Art and Culture Section" of "The Philippines Star" from 1997 to 1999.
+In 2025, he actively participated in the 51st National Writers Congress of the Writers’ Union of the Philippines (UMPIL), where he designed and donated the handcrafted trophies for the Gawad Pambansang Alagad ni Balagtas literary awards.

-He showed his skills as a graphic designer by making the souvenir program of XI World Congress of Cardiology in 1991, XXII International Conference on Internal Medicine in 1994, and other commemorative books about the history and cultivation of the Philippines.
+He showed his skills as a graphic designer by making souvenir programs for the XI World Congress of Cardiology in 1991, the XXII International Conference on Internal Medicine in 1994, and other commemorative books about the history and cultivation of the Philippines.

-In 1980, he is awarded "Gawad Sikap" for Visual Arts for the 400th anniversary of his hometown.
-Paetenians International Northeast Chapter acknowledged him as the "Paetenian of the Year" in 1985 and one of the "Ten Outstanding Living Paetenians"in 2000.
-He is also awarded as one of the "Natatanging Buhay na Anak ng Bayan" in the Celebration of Balik-Paete 2004.
+In 1980, he was awarded "Gawad Sikap" for Visual Arts for the 400th anniversary of his hometown.
+Paetenians International Northeast Chapter acknowledged him as the "Paetenian of the Year" in 1985 and one of the "Ten Outstanding Living Paetenians" in 2000.
+He was also awarded as one of the "Natatanging Buhay na Anak ng Bayan" in the Celebration of Balik-Paete 2004.